Global Clarity Certification

 A non-exclusive MOU at zero cost to the institution

 Students become certified receivers.
-After completing a self-paced calibration programme, students join the GCI receiver panel — scoring real assessment sessions against a validated instrument.
+After completing a calibration programme, students join the GCF receiver panel — scoring real assessment sessions against a validated instrument.

 Research data access.
-Partner institutions receive anonymised aggregate data from GCI assessments — a unique dataset on cross-cultural communication clarity with no equivalent in the literature.
+Partner institutions receive anonymised aggregate data — a unique dataset on cross-cultural communication clarity with no equivalent in the literature.

 Pathway to Expert panel membership.
-Senior students may be nominated to the GCI Expert panel — a paid role in benchmark sample development and instrument refinement.
+Senior students may be nominated to the GCF Expert panel — a paid role in instrument development and refinement.

 The calibration system

-Before joining the live receiver panel, students complete a structured onboarding programme using pre-recorded benchmark interactions that GCI has already scored.
-Their responses are compared against master scores.
+Before joining the live receiver panel, students complete a structured onboarding programme using five purpose-built recordings that GCF has already scored.
+Their responses are compared against master scores to establish reliability before they score real sessions.

-This system ensures that every receiver on the GCI panel meets a validated standard of scoring accuracy — making the panel's contribution to the GCS defensible to employers, accreditation bodies, and research audiences.
+This system ensures every receiver on the GCF panel meets a validated standard of scoring accuracy — making their contribution to the GCC score defensible to employers, accreditation bodies, and research audiences.

 Enquire about partnership